-Rebecca Thorne (fornwalt on QT) has signed with agent Kaitlyn Johnson of Corvisiero Literary Agency.
+Rebecca Thorne (fornwalt on QT) has signed with agent Kaitlyn Johnson of Belcastro Agency.

 My novel is called HARBINGER.
 It's about a girl named Kyra who loses her leg in a dragon attack, and then sets her sights on joining the Huntresses—warriors with solar-powered wings and a taste for dragon blood.
 She's desperate to regain her mobility with their wings, but must overcome bullying, intense physical training, and doubts of her own self-worth before she can earn them.